 Roughly the size of a large melon, jackfruit has a very thick skin and its yellow or orange flesh has a succulent sweet taste.
-The fruit is divided into multiple sections, each of which contains a waxy textured meat surrounded by seeds.
-They aren’t easy to cut by yourself, so we recommend buying a readymade pack at the market!
+The fruit is divided into multiple sections, each of which contains waxy textured meat surrounded by seeds.
+They aren’t easy to cut by yourself, so we recommend buying a ready-made pack at the market!

 Mangosteens have been part of traditional medicine in various Asian countries for a long time.
 The hard purple shell can easily be peeled away to reveal the snow-white edible flesh on the inside that’s sweet and tangy.
 They are known as the queen of all fruits as they boast major health benefits such as helping to maintain healthy skin, manage weight and reduce the risk of cancer, inflammation, allergies, and diabetes.

 If mangosteen is the queen, then durian is the king of all fruits.
-With a weight of 2 – 5 kg, durians have a grayish brown skin and sweet golden yellow flesh on the inside.
+With a weight of 2 – 5 kg, durians have a greyish-brown skin and sweet golden yellow flesh on the inside.
 The smell of this fruit is so pungent that it is banned in many public establishments, making people either love or absolutely hate it.
 Be careful not to eat too much of it in the summer as it will increase your body’s internal temperature, making you sweat and feel hot very fast.

 This colorful and unearthly looking fruit has a lovely soft flesh that has a texture similar to a kiwi or melon.
 Dragonfruit comes from a cactus plant and is typically eaten with a spoon.
 When ripe enough the skin can easily be torn open, otherwise slice it lengthways and squeeze the fruit out from its skin.
 The taste is a cross between a kiwi and pear.

 ‘Rambut’ means hair in Malay, which is what this fruit is covered with.
-The rambutan resembles a lychee – but hairier.
+The rambutan resembles lychee – but hairier.
 The shell is covered with soft yellow and red spikes.
 Peel away the shell to reveal a firm, white translucent flesh that is sweet and slightly acidic.
 Be careful not to bite down on the hard seed in the middle!